Hawkbat/OuterWildsModJam4/README.md

 Ernesto has hidden away somewhere in the solar system-- if only you had a tool that might help track him down...

+### Known Issues

+- 3D-positioned audio (such as the ship thruster noises, dam breaking, etc.) can become distorted or entirely inaudible.
+This does not affect gameplay.
+- Alt-tabbing out while holding a new tool and flying the ship may cause the controls to stop responding.
+- A potential softlock can occur when forcibly woken up from a dream while looking through a peephole.

 ### Credits

 - Hawkbar: Programming, Environment Design, Music